morphine207/elias_herford/README.md

-# Kreis Paderborn Learning App Prototype
+# Kreis Herford Learning App Prototype

 A modernized digital learning platform built with **React (frontend)** and **FastAPI (backend)**.
 This app transforms traditional slide-based employee learning into an adaptive, interactive experience —